Twitter Logo

 What does the Twitter logo symbolize?

-The logo of the social network Twitter reflects its name, which is associated with the sound of birds chirping.
-In turn, the bird symbolizes the joy of communication, unlimited freedom, open possibilities, and a high speed of message transmission.
+The social network logo Twitter reflects its name, which is associated with the sound of birds chirping.
+In turn, the bird symbolizes the joy of communication, unlimited freedom, open possibilities, and the high speed of message exchange.

 What is the current Twitter logo?

-The current Twitter logo is the silhouette of a bluebird, which a hummingbird inspired.
-This is a corporate character named Larry.
-To achieve ideal proportions, the designer-developer used fragments of 15 circles superimposed in layers.
+The Twitter logo is a silhouette of a bluebird inspired by a hummingbird.
+It’s the brand’s mascot named Larry.
+To achieve perfect proportions, the designer-developer used fragments from 15 circles overlaid on each other.

 Is the Twitter logo a bird?

-Yes, the Twitter logo does have a little bluebird.
-This is what the mascot of the social network looks like – Larry Bird, named after one of the Boston Celtics (NBA) players.
+Yes, the Twitter logo indeed features a small bluebird.
+This is how the mascot of the social network, Larry Bird, named after one of the players of the Boston Celtics (NBA), looks.

 Video